 Selected Articles and Book Chapters

-- Boisvert, M. (in press).
+- Boisvert, M. (2021).
 ‘Tele-AAC The Basics’ in Hall, Juengling-Sudkamp, Gutmann and Cohn.
 Augmentative and Alternative Communication.
 San Diego, CA: Plural Publishing.

 - Boisvert, M. (2019).
 ‘Client Selection, Personnel, and Environmental Supports’ in Hall, Juengling-Sudkamp, Gutmann and Cohn.
 Tele-AAC Augmentative and Alternative Communication Through Telepractice.
 San Diego, CA: Plural Publishing, pp. 99-118.